 You may be required to comply with this Standard if you are licensed to operate a commercial free-to-air television broadcasting service.

-- Are specific to an area, whether remote, local, regional, national or international; and
+- are specific to an area, whether remote, local, regional, national or international

 In order to be consistent with Australia's international co-production obligations, this standard recognises Australian official co-productions equally with Australian programs for the purposes of compliance with this standard.

 Please note that this standard is revised from time to time and current legislation needs to be complied with at all times.

 Please consult the Contact Officer for more information and to ascertain the level of compliance (if any) that may be required.

 Code of Practice

 A code of practice can be either a legal requirement or non-legal requirement.
 Legal codes of practice are defined as a result of legislation.
 Non-legal codes of practice are defined by industry regulators and bodies.

 Department of Communications and the Arts